-The Col du Galibier summit can be accessed from the Maurienne valley (Saint Michel du Maurienne) or from the summit of Col du Lauteret (main road that links Briancon with Le Bourg d’Oisans).
+The Col du Galibier summit can be accessed from the Maurienne valley leaving Saint Michel du Maurienne.
+The summit of Col du Lauteret (main road that links Briancon with Le Bourg d’Oisans) is another access point.
 It is from the bottom of the valley in Saint–Michel–du-Maurienne where the authentic Tour de France double awaits: Telegraphe (12km) followed by Col du Galibier (18km)!
 It is often a good idea to break up the ride with a stop in the ski village town of Valloire.
 Valloire is neatly and strategically placed between these two epic cols:

 - Col du Telegraphe: 11.8km long, 856m elevation gain, 7.3% average grade